South Korea Travel Guide For Backpackers & Digital Nomads

 Can I enter South Korea Without a Visa?

 There are many countries that do not require getting a visa to enter south korea.
 Be sure to check their government website to be sure.
+If your country comes under the list of countries requiring a visa to enter, you must apply for your visa beforehand.
+However, most people can enter Korea without a prior visa and get a visa on arrival at the airport.

 Many who enter by flight, can get a visa on arrival.
 However, if you are entering the country by train or bus, you can may need to apply for a visa at the South Korean embassy or consulate.